priyanshu688/Basics-of-CREATE-REACT-APP/README.md

 # Basics-of-CREATE-REACT-APP

-This Repository contains all the codes of How to get started with CREATE-REACT-APP & NODE-JS.
+This Repository contains all the codes of How to get started with CREATE-REACT-APP & NODE-JS initially.